- Beginning Monday, November 23, all appointments at the Littleton Center will be discontinued.

 An architect is not required for a residential project; however, if your plan is for a major project such as an addition, adding a second floor or building an entirely new home, an architect can be your best friend.
 An architect will be familiar with building code requirements and can assist with the design, which can include the floor plan, the exterior wall coverings and the interior finishes and can help select a contractor.

 A structural engineer is required for the foundation design and the framing plan when building a new home or an addition.
-He is also required to prepare the framing plan for a second story addition.
+The engineer is also required to prepare the framing plan for a second story addition.

 Does a contractor need a license?
 The city has licensing requirements for contractors.
 For a new structure or addition, the building, plumbing, electrical and heating contractors have to be licensed by the city.
 The contractors must prove knowledge of the codes by testing for the license.
 They are also required to carry liability and worker’s compensation insurance.